-Our Los Angeles foreclosure defense attorneys understand that the allegations include explicit instructions to lie to customers about whether important paperwork had been received‚ rewards to employees who reached certain foreclosure quotas and denials of loan modification requests for no reason.
+Our Woodland Hills foreclosure defense attorneys understand that the allegations include explicit instructions to lie to customers about whether important paperwork had been received‚ rewards to employees who reached certain foreclosure quotas and denials of loan modification requests for no reason.

 The lawsuit was filed recently in Massachusetts‚ and now includes the sworn statements of at least a half a dozen former Bank of America employees.

 The loan modifications were to be extended to customers according to the Home Affordable Modification Program‚ or HAMP‚ which was founded by federal authorities following the 2008 collapse of the housing market.
 The idea was to give struggling homeowners options to help them hang onto their homes.

 So if borrowers were able to meet certain criteria and followed through with trial payments‚ the company was supposed to consider them for a loan modification – particularly if that loan was deeply underwater‚ which would not have been the fault of the borrower in any case.

 However‚ Bank of America‚ according to the lawsuit‚ was systematically denying the applications of borrowers for no legitimate reason.
 When pressed on why the modifications were denied‚ the bank would lie‚ according to former employees.